PEI Driver's Licence

 The number of years your PEI Driver's Licence will be valid depends on whether you are a novice or experienced driver.
 The licence is usually set to expire on your birthday and it can be renewed up to five months before the expiration date.

 How you get a PEI Driver's Licence depends on if you:

 - hold a valid driver's licence from another province, territory, or country; or

 - have never had a driver's licence before or have no valid driver's licence.

 Valid Driver's Licence Holders

 All valid driver's licence holders must pass a vision test, pay the appropriate fees and provide the required documents in person at any Access PEI location.
 [See Related Resources]

-Any person without a Permanent Resident status in Canada employed in PEI in the agricultural or fishing industry pursuant to a Guest Worker Program administered by the Government of Canada who holds a valid foreign driver's licence equal to a PEI Class 5 and an International Driver's Permit, may operate a vehicle in this province that requires a Class 5 driver's licence for a period of not more than eight months in any one year.
+If you are not a permanent resident and are employed in the PEI agricultural or fishing industry under the Government of Canada Guest Worker Program and hold a valid foreign driver's licence equal to the PEI Class 5 and an International Driver's Permit, you may operate a vehicle that requires a Class 5 driver's license in this province for up to eight months in any one year.

 Persons with No Previous or Valid Driver's Licence

-Once you have your Instruction Permit, you can take the road test for your PEI Driver's Licence after 365 days.
+Once you have your Instruction Driver's Permit, you can take the road test for your PEI Driver's Licence after 365 days.
 This is reduced to 275 days if you enroll in a certified driver education program.